VT Hikes & Trails

 Montpelier, Barre, Randolph, Waterbury, Stowe, Mad River Valley

-|Northeast Kingdom Hikes & Trails
+Northeast Kingdom VT Hikes & Trails

 St. Johnsbury, Newport, Barton, Lyndonville, Burke, Jay, Island Pond

-Rutland, White River Jct., Woodstock, Quechee, Brandon, Killington
+Rutland, White River Jct., Woodstock, Quechee, Brandon, Killington, Ludlow, Weston, Chester

-Bennington, Brattleboro, Manchester, Arlington, Newfane
+Bennington, Brattleboro, Manchester, Arlington, Newfane, Mt.
+Snow area

 Hiking and backpacking in the Green Mountains of Vermont has always been a popular outdoor activity for natives and visitors of all ages.
 Vermont offers a wide variety of trails – from short, relaxing woodland strolls and moderate hikes, to the extensive and challenging mountain trails that extend deep into the sparsely populated Green Mountain National Forest and adjoin the Appalachian National Scenic Trail.